mmurak/SorobanTrainer/README.md

 If you're learning division method by Kijoho, you could try these daunting exercise file.  ;-) (Just download exercise file from https://mmurak.github.io/SorobanTrainer/Resources/kijoho100.sbk and open with the web app.
  Don't worry, this file is just a TXT file, so you can browse it using your favourite editor.)

+Credit: This web app is based on "Web Soroban" created by Masao Nakagawa (Shiga University).
+I am grateful to as Prof. Nakagawa, who gave me permission to publish this program.